top of page

 16 Fernihurst Drive to reach the parking garage.

-We are open on Saturdays from 1 PM to 3 PM from February until the weekend before Thanksgiving.
+We are open on Saturdays from 1 PM to 3 PM from February until the weekend before Thanksgiving, reopening again the first Saturday in February next year.
 Admission is free to all.

 Come visit one of Asheville's small great specialty museums!

 Success!
 Message received.